 Please also mention this educational article on your website.
 I’m hoping that these actions will help to make more people are aware of this controllable disease.

-Please let me know if you affected by familial hypercholesterolemia.
+Please let me know if familial hypercholesterolemia has been affecting you.
 Go to Contact page and send me your story and how you’re dealing with this disease.

 Here is the link to FH assessment questionnaire that could help you to find out whether you or any of your family members are suffering from FH.